Grade Level(s): 9

 - Students must be on time for each exam period.
 Students coming late forfeit the time on the exam.

-- A call from a parent/guardian is required in order for absence from exams to be excused.
+- Contact from a parent/guardian is required in order for absence from exams to be excused.

 - Students must be in dress code to take exams.

-- Second semester classes begin on Monday, January 3rd.
-If you are changing your schedule for the second semester, please contact the registrar before Christmas break.
+- Second semester classes begin on January 6th.
+If students need a change in their schedule for the second semester, please contact the registrar before Christmas break.

 - Seniors do not take Semester 2 exams.